gleam-lang/website/cheatsheets/gleam-for-elm-users.md

   | Guest            -- A guest user with no details
 ```

-You must use a case-statement to interact with the contents of a value that uses a custom type:
+You must use a case-expression to interact with the contents of a value that uses a custom type:

 ```elm
 getName : User -> String